-5.4 Transitions from Child to Adult Services
+5.4 Transitions

 We know that the transition from children's to adult services can be daunting, particularly for young people with additional support needs.
 At the time of writing, work is underway to develop a Transitions Policy aimed at ensuring young people have a positive experience of moving to adult services.